Mr. Bruzzo’s extensive experience in local courts in

 Driving under the influence charges (DUI) can be filed as a misdemeanor or felony.
-If the case involves serious injury to a person or the client is charged with a fourth misdemeanor conviction within 10 years of three previous convictions then the fourth case can be filed as a felony.
+If the case involves serious injury to a person OR the client is charged with a fourth misdemeanor conviction within 10 years of three previous drunk driving arrests, then the case can be filed as a felony.

-A person can be charged with the crime of DUI if they have a 0.08 blood alcohol level in their system OR if they have any amount of alcohol in their system and it effects their driving.
-In addition, a person can be charged with driving under the influence even if no alcohol is present but they have ingested some other mind-altering substance to include prescription drugs.
+A person can be charged with the crime of DUI if they have a 0.08 blood alcohol level in their system OR if they have any amount of alcohol and/or drug in their system and it effects their driving.

 The client can choose either a blood or breathe test or can choose to take both.
 A urine test is no longer an option.

-A 2nd time DUI (within 10 years of a first conviction) requires a minimum of 96 hours in jail but in Orange County most courts require between 30 and 90 days (with exceptions-see home confinement);
+A 2nd time DUI (within 10 years of a previous drunk driving arrest) requires a minimum of 96 hours in jail but in Orange County most courts require between 30 and 90 days (with exceptions-see home confinement and DUI Court Program);

-A 3rd time DUI (within 10 years of 2 prior convictions) requires a minimum of 120 days in jail but most persons convicted of this crime do between 6 and 9 months in Orange County (with exceptions see DUI Court program);
+A 3rd time DUI (within 10 years of 2 prior drunk driving arrests) requires a minimum of 120 days in jail but most persons convicted of this crime do between 6 and 9 months in Orange County (with exceptions see DUI Court program);

-A 4th time DUI (within 10 years of 3 prior convictions) requires a minimum of 180 days in jail but most people do a year in county jail or 16 months in state prison.
+A 4th time DUI (within 10 years of 3 prior drunk driving arrests) requires a minimum of 180 days in jail but most people do a year in county jail or 16 months in state prison.

 The DMV must prove three things in order to take action against your license in the event you are stopped for driving under the influence: